Parking Lot Accidents Are Common in Massachusetts

 - Natick Shopping Plaza Parking Lot Death.
 In November 2015, a speeding driver tore through the parking lot outside the Cloverleaf Mall in Natick, just across the street from the Natick Collection (or the old Natick Mall).
 She went right up onto the sidewalk, hitting and killing a pedestrian outside Harbor Freight Tools.
 Several others were seriously injured in the car crash.

 - Snow Plow Parking Lot Accidents.
+Snow plow drivers often neglect to look for pedestrians on streets, parking lots and around snowbanks.
+Vehicles with engines are much easier for snow plow operators to see, but snow plow operators have a responsibility to use reasonable care and look for pedestrians as well as other vehicles.
+Massachusetts has seen several cases of snow plow drivers operating negligently and causing pedestrians fatal injuries.
 In 2015, two pedestrians in the Boston area were killed in parking lots by snow plow trucks.
 A 60-year-old employee at the Whole Foods store in Medford was struck and killed in the store’s parking lot.
 A few days earlier, a Weymouth woman was killed in the parking lot outside her condo complex.

 Parking Lot Safety Tips for Drivers